ackOS-project/ackOS/manual/build.md

 # Building ackOS

 ## Prerequisites
-If you're on Ubuntu or an Ubuntu based distro, such as Linux Mint type this
+If you're on Ubuntu or any Ubuntu based distro, such as Linux Mint type this
 ```
-sudo apt-get install build-essential nasm gcc g++ bison flex xoriso qemu-system-x86 libgmp3-dev libmpc-dev libmpfr-dev texinfo libisl-dev
+sudo apt install build-essential nasm gcc g++ bison flex xoriso qemu-system-x86 libgmp3-dev libmpc-dev libmpfr-dev texinfo libisl-dev
 ```
-Sorry Arch users, I don't have the time to test on Arch linux.
-Try using virtual machine or a docker container.
+Arch users: Sorry but I'm not a btwOS user so don't think I can help you here.

 ## Fetch the submodules
 *This step is IMPORTANT*